FoxxMD/context-mod/docs/examples/README.md

 # Examples

-This directory contains example of valid, ready-to-go configurations for Context Bot for the purpose of:
+This directory contains example of valid, ready-to-go configurations for Context Mod for the purpose of:

 * showcasing what the bot can do
 * providing best practices for writing your configuration